nextcloud/appstore/CONTRIBUTING.md

   - You can also filter by appending e. g. "state:open" to the search string.
   - More info on [search syntax within github](https://help.github.com/articles/searching-issues)
 * This repository ([appstore](https://github.com/nextcloud/appstore/issues)) is *only* for issues for the Nextcloud App Store at [https://apps.nextcloud.com](https://apps.nextcloud.com) and not for app store functionality in your Nextcloud server.
+* We only support and recommend the latest Browser versions of:
+  - Chrome
+  - Safari
+  - Edge
+  - Firefox
 * __SECURITY__: Report any potential security bug to us by following our [security policy](https://nextcloud.com/security/) instead of filing an issue in our bug tracker.

 * Report the issue using our [template][template], it includes all the information we need to track down the issue.